kadlubski88/simple_table_print/README.md

 # Simple table print
-A simple command to get one entry from a certain line of a file.
+Simple Table Print(STP) is a simple command to get one entry from a certain line of a file.

+Entries(colums) can be multiple space or tab separated.

-It is intended to replace awk for such a simple task.
+It is intended to replace awk or other complex program for such a simple task.
 In my opinion, this functionality should be part of the GNU Core Utilities.

-Entries(colums) can be multiple space or tab separated.
 ## Usage
 With a specified file:
 ~~~bash